ngoantnut/ChatApp/README.md

 # ChatApp
-Maybe this will be my graduation project
+Maybe this will be my graduation project\n
-I. Chat App with Android Studio and Firebase
+I. Chat App with Android Studio and Firebase\n
 II.
 Features:
 1. Login and Register an account
 2. Remember login